Biz & IT

 Mozilla says 271 vulnerabilities found by Mythos have “almost no false positives”

 The disbelief was palpable when Mozilla’s CTO last month declared that AI-assisted vulnerability detection meant “zero-days are numbered” and “defenders finally have a chance to win, decisively.”
-After all, it looked like part of an all-too familiar pattern: Cherry pick a handful of impressive AI-achieved results, leave out any of the fine print that might […]
+After all, it looked like part of an all-too-familiar pattern: Cherry-pick a handful of impressive AI-achieved results, leave out any of the fine print that might paint a

 Mozilla says 271 vulnerabilities found by Mythos have “almost no false positives” Read More »